LearnOnDemandSystems/labauthor/utility-scripts/README.md

 #### [Test-ActivityScript](https://www.powershellgallery.com/packages/Test-ActivityScript/1.0/DisplayScript)

-This script facilitates testing activity automation scripts outside of Lab on Demand.
-To try this script, perform the following tasks:
+To install and try this script, perform the following tasks:

 1. Invoke the following command in an elevated PowerShell session: `Install-Script -Name Test-ActivityScript`.
 If you are prompted to allow PowerShell to extend your PATH environment variable, answer "Yes".